 Tea has less caffeine than coffee and the caffeine in tea is absorbed in a slower rate allowing the amino acids and antioxidants to cause a relaxing, calming effect.
 They also help improve brain function, bring down high blood pressure and help your immune system.

 What if I would like a caffeinated tea after all?

 Like many things, when it comes to health, it is a case of weighing up what is most important to you and having everything in moderation.
 Many tea companies have a 'detox' tea or a 'skinny' tea, a herbal, caffeine-free blend because caffeine is seen as a toxin.
 But giving our bodies the right nutrients isn’t as black and white: it all depends on the time of day, and what you want out of your cuppa!

 Our friendly little tea leaf may contain caffeine, but it also contains high levels of antioxidants- so they actually help flush out toxins from the body, which is exactly what you are trying to do whilst detoxing!
-For example, our Digester blend contains two types of tea leaf - an oolong and a pu'erh and both contain caffeine.
-We choose to use these ingredients because the metabolism-boosting properties of oolong tea and the digestive properties of pu'erh can be helpful for soothing digestive issues like IBS and bloating more than any naturally caffeine-free ingredient we could use.
+We choose to use these ingredients because the metabolism-boosting and digestive properties of oolong tea can be helpful for soothing digestive issues like IBS and bloating more than any naturally caffeine-free ingredient we could use.